Breckenridge skiing stands head and shoulders above other locations. Here are 6 reasons why…

 With an average of a mind-blowing 350 inches or more of snow, Breckenridge skiing stands out as some of the country’s best–with the longest season!
 We’re used to getting major snow dumps in the spring, extending our season as necessary.

 You heard right.
-If you buy a Breckenridge skiing pass–especially if you buy early–you’ll get tons of freebies, like buddy passes.
-But the pass can be use on the lifts all summer long.
+If you buy a Breckenridge skiing pass, the pass can also be used on the lifts all summer long.
 They’ll take you to the higher elevations to enjoy the scenery snow-free.

 EpicMix brings tech and athletics together to enhance your Breckenridge skiing or snowboard experience.
 This app interacts with RFID scanners are located in various on-mountain locations and automatically track your on-mountain accomplishments.